nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 Summary: Understanding derivatives and logarithms of transforms
 Status: draft

-Given a transform matrix $T$ and a point x, we can find the transformed point with $T * x$.
-Multiply the point $x$ by the matrix $T$, and out pops a new point.
+Given a transform $T$ and a point x, we can find the transformed point with $T * x$.
+Multiply the point $x$ by $T$, and out pops a new point.

 But what if we want to smoothly interpolate $T$ so it moves $x$ along the path from its initial position to its position transformed by $T$?
 What we want is

 $x(t) = T(t) * x(0)$

 meaning, to find the point $x$ at time $t$, we multiply the point's initial position ($x(0)$) by the transform at time t ($T(t)$).
-But since we only have a single matrix $T$, we need to find a way to interpolate that matrix in time.
+But since we only have a single transform $T$, we need to find a way to interpolate that transform in time.

-One way to do that is to raise $T$ to the power of $t$, which can be done with the matrix exponential and matrix logarithm.
-Interestingly, the matrix logarithm of a transform matrix can also be used to easily find the velocity of a point $x$ in space: the velocity vector (or tangent vector) is just $log(T) * x$.
+One way to do that is to raise $T$ to the power of $t$, which can be done with the exponential and logarithm of a transform.
+Interestingly, the logarithm of a transform can also be used to easily find the velocity of a point $x$ in space: the velocity vector (also called the tangent vector) is just $log(T) * x$.
 This blog post shows how the logarithm and velocity are related.

 ### Example